 Want to learn how to find caves yourself?
 I’ve written an extensive guide on it.
 Read more on how to find caves yourself here.

 Saltpetre Cave is part of a preservation with great hiking trails, cliffs, caves, and so on.
-It's a small preservation but the hike is pretty hard and the caves are well worth it.
-The caves are recess caves, mostly single chambers instead of systems, so this area is not recommend if you want to do some die-hard caving.
+It’s a small preservation but the hike is pretty hard and the caves are well worth it.
+The caves are recess caves, mostly single chambers instead of systems, so this area is not recommended if you want to do some die-hard caving.

 You need a permit for this area.
 You can request one at ODNR.
 You will probably get one, but please note that it takes roughly two weeks.
 You can apply for a permit here.

 Has a guided tour.
 Large cave system with cave formations, and of course, beautiful and large crystals (up to 3 foot).
-It was a small natural cave but is a lot bigger know because of excavations.
+It was a small natural cave but is a lot bigger now because of excavations.
 The cave was discovered by a wine trader (Gustav Heineman) who wanted to build a wine cellar.